 A strong statement, it’s clear the AGA is very passionate about industry regulation, training programs, licensing and the like.
 In fact, from the AGA Presidents statement it’s their “fundamental goal”.

-Unlike the AGA I’ve never once witnessed a technician begging for more regulation and red tape as we have enough of this already, especially today.
-Furthermore the statement suggests that auto glass technicians have been crying out for training to keep them on the front foot of developments.
-However I’m not aware such a program exists, currently only Cert II and Cert III TAFE programs are available and both are best suited for trainees.
-In addition, these programs are so far outdated they are teaching butyl kit installs from the 70/80s.
+Unlike the AGA I’ve never once witnessed a technician begging for more regulation and red tape as we have enough already, especially today.
+Further the statement suggests that auto glass technicians have been crying out for training to keep them on the front foot of developments.
+However I’m not aware such a program exists.
+Currently only Cert II and Cert III TAFE programs are available and both are best suited for trainees.
+What’s more, these programs are so far outdated they are teaching butyl kit installs from the 70/80s.

-You will say “well we have to start somewhere” Personally, I’m getting a little tired of this thoughtless argument that suggest unethical practices are a training issue and it will all be fixed when we get a license and certificate.
-Utter nonsense! with zero evidence or trends suggesting this.
+You will say “well we have to start somewhere” Personally, I’m getting a little tired of this argument that suggest unethical practices are a training issue and it will be better when we get licensed and certified.
+This is utter nonsense, with zero evidence or trends to suggest this.
 We will rid the industry of poor practices when people are held accountable with consequences.

 An example of this is like being aboard an express train heading for the edge of a cliff and someone suggesting if we all put our hands out of the windows it will make a difference.
-Sure, it may make a tiny difference but it will not change the outcome, we are going over the edge regardless?
+In reality the tiny difference it may make will not change the outcome, we are going over the edge regardless?
 Applying the brakes it preferred solution here.

 Most other industries have been regulated for decades.
-If the training logic was sound then there would be no such thing a dodgy builder, mechanic, plumber or used car sales man.
-But we know it’s not good logic, it’s simply an idea that’s been planted in your mind by people above you looking to take further control through regulation.
+If the training fixes the cowboys then there would be no such thing as a dodgy builder, mechanic, plumber or used car sales man.
+But we already know it’s not good logic, it’s simply an idea that’s been planted in your mind by people looking to take further control of who enters the industy.